-early 15c., from Latin conflictus, past participle of confligere "to strike together, be in conflict," from com "with, together" (see com-) + fligere "to strike" (see afflict).
+early 15c., "armed encounter, battle," from Old French conflit and directly from Latin conflictus "a striking together," in Late Latin "a fight, conflict," noun use of past participle of confligere "to strike together, be in conflict," from assimilated form of com "with, together" (see con-) + fligere "to strike" (see afflict).